AntonioGr7/stock-market-fundamental-analysis/README.md

 ## Example

-### ticker symbol in the text box on the left and click on "Load Data"
+### Insert the ticker symbol in the text box on the left and click on "Load Data"

 ![image 1](./images/1.JPG)
 ![image 2](./images/2.JPG)